nathanchica/life_event_logger_monorepo/README.md

 - yarn for package dependency management
 - Husky, ESLint, and Prettier for maintaining code standards
 - React Testing Library for testing frontend components

+## Migrations

+### Moment.js to date-fns (January 2025)

+When this project started in 2022, Moment.js was the go-to date library.
+Since then, Moment.js entered maintenance mode and newer alternatives emerged.
+We migrated to date-fns for its smaller bundle size and modern, tree-shakeable architecture.

+**Key changes:**
+- Replaced `moment` with `date-fns` functions like `subDays()` and `isSameDay()`
+- Updated MUI date adapter from `AdapterMoment` to `AdapterDateFns`
+- Changed from Moment objects to native JavaScript Date objects